 So what?
 Why does this matter for landlords and rental property investors?

 Our take is that if you don’t raise rents to keep up with this high inflation period, your net operating income for a rental business will likely decrease by 10%+ (assuming rents don’t change).
 If you do raise the rent by approximately 10%-15%, you protect your existing net operating income.
-If you want to increase your net operating income, then you likely have to raise the rent a lot more (25-40%), but you should be careful about how and when you do that to avoid tenant turnover.
+If you want to increase your net operating income, you likely have to raise the rent a lot more (25-40%), but you should be careful about how and when to avoid tenant turnover.

 Why, When, How to Raise the Rent and Keep Tenants